What is Covered on Auto insurance in Michigan?

 Standard collision pays for damages to your auto regardless of fault; you will be responsible for paying a deductible if you are a fault.

-Broad form collision pays for damages to your auto regardless of fault; you will only have to pay the deductible if you are found to be more than 50% at fault
+Broad form collision pays for damages to your auto regardless of fault; You will owe the deductible if you are found to be more than 50% at fault.

 Optional Michigan auto insurance coverage’s: